 Friendships for Life – Your PMGY experience not only opens up a doorway for new experiences and exciting memories, but also life-long friendships when meeting new people from around the world.

-Join us as an elephant volunteer in Sri Lanka to play a key role in education, research and conservation of Asian elephants.
+Join us in Sri Lanka on our family volunteer abroad program to play a key role in education, research and conservation of Asian elephants.
 Based in the central province, Wasgamuwa National Park is famous for hosting a large number of wild elephant herds.
 Participants will engage in a wide range of conservation techniques to see how these elephants live and mobilise in their natural setting.
 Help provide solutions and education to the conflicts that exist between the elephant population and multiple villages located within the area.

 Your Volunteer Role & Typical Working Day

 Based on the outskirts of the wild Wasgamuwa National Park, each elephant volunteer in Sri Lanka will be working in one of the most spectacular and tranquil places across the globe.
-Your day will be split into morning and afternoon activities, often working in subgroups depending on how many people volunteer in Sri Lanka.
+Your day will be split into morning and afternoon activities, often working in subgroups depending on how many people are working on the project.
 Usually, you’ll be up early to start around 8am, breaking for lunch and finishing around 6pm from Monday-Friday.
 You will get around the project by jeep from the accommodation into the heart of the reserve and jungle.
 Journey times will usually be up to 45 minutes.
 The schedule is designed around limiting the impact by participants during the elephants busier and more active parts of their daily cycle.

 Consequently, this ensures conservation techniques and research can be maximised and your role is varied and meaningful.
 The timings of each activity are set in a routine around minimising the impact on the elephant’s usual daily cycle.
 There are two main goals of the project; reducing the human-elephant conflict to protect elephants and help the local community as well as protecting elephants through conservation techniques.
 Here are a variety of tasks that you will get involved with for each category:

-Reducing Human-Elephant Conflict – Throughout your time as an elephant volunteer in Sri Lanka, you will work closely with the local villages to help them live compatibly with elephants.
+Reducing Human-Elephant Conflict – Throughout your time in Sri Lanka, you will work closely with the local villages to help them live compatibly with elephants.
 The main goal is to naturally decrease the conflict and repercussions that follow between humans and elephants.
 Your role in this includes:

 • Observing interactions – Most importantly, between wild elephants and also human-elephant interactions.

-• Conducting human-elephant conflict surveys – An elephant volunteer in Sri Lanka can visit village homes that had been raided by elephants to question about the conflict.
+• Conducting human-elephant conflict surveys – Participants can visit village homes that had been raided by elephants to question about the conflict.

 • Monitoring electric fences – These were erected to stop elephants from raiding village homes.
 Walking the length of solar-powered electric fences erected to protect villages and their fields, identifying the need for maintenance and repair along the way.